ankaAR/bestiario5e/_creatures/bronze-dragon-wyrmling.md

 ***Breath Weapons (Recarga 5-6).*** The dragon uses one of the following breath weapons.

 Lightning Breath.
 The dragon exhales lightning in a 40-foot line that is 5 feet wide.
-Each creature in that line must make a DC 12 Dexterity saving throw, taking 16 (3d10) lightning damage on a failed save, or half as much damage on a successful one.
+Each creature in that line must make a DC 12 Dexterity saving throw, taking 16 (3d10) puntos de daño por relámpago on a failed save, or half as much damage on a successful one.

 Repulsion Breath.
 The dragon exhales repulsion energy in a 30-foot cone.
 Each creature in that area must succeed on a DC 12 Strength saving throw.
 On a failed save, the creature is pushed 30 feet away from the dragon.